This post contains affiliate links. Read the full disclosure here.

 Holmenkollen Ski Museum

 If you want to get outside the city a bit, you can head to the Holmenkollen Ski Museum.
 To get there, you can take the train from Oslo to Holmenkollen.
 Then you’ll have to walk uphill about 10 minutes to get to the museum.
-It’s definitely doable, but be prepared for a small hike getting there.
+It’s definitely doable, but I surprised that it felt like a bit of a hike to get up there.

 The museum is totally worth it though!
-Inside the museum, you’ll learn all about the history of skiing, and they have displays of skis and the Holmenkollen ski jump throughout the ages.
+Inside the museum, we learned all about the history of skiing, and they have displays of skis and the Holmenkollen ski jump throughout the ages.

 But of course the most notable thing to do here is to go to the top of the ski jump.
 An elevator will take you up, and from the top you have incredible views of the Oslo area.
 If you’re feeling brave, you can also book a ziplining experience from the top of the ski jump!